Learn how to properly store buttercream frosting in the refrigerator or freezer with this simple how-to about its shelf life.

 Looking for a great buttercream recipe to get you started?
 Learn How to Make Homemade Buttercream Frosting with this simple step-by-step guide.

 If you’re planning on using it in the next week or so, buttercream frosting does need to be refrigerated until you need it.
 Simply place it in an airtight container and let it come up to room temperature before using it.
 Once your buttercream has warmed up, re-whip it to bring it back to a fluffy consistency.

 It’s also important to keep your frosting away from fragrant foods in your fridge, such as fish or meat.
 The fats in the buttercream may absorb the odors and flavors of those foods, rendering it unusable.

 Storing Buttercream in the Freezer

-If you’re making buttercream months in advance, or you have leftover frosting you’d like to use later on, place it in an airtight container or freezer bag and freeze for up to 3 months.
+You can freeze buttercream frosting for up to 3 months in an airtight container or freezer bag.
 The day before you’re ready to use it, let it thaw in the refrigerator overnight, then bring it to room temperature before re-whipping again.
+This is helpful if you’re making buttercream months in advance, or you have leftover frosting you’d like to use later on.

 How to Soften Buttercream Frosting

 When you’re ready to use chilled buttercream, simply take it out of the fridge and let it thaw on the counter at room temperature.